fog/fog-digitalocean/README.md

 This is the plugin Gem to talk to [Digitalocean](http://digitalocean.org) clouds via fog.

-The main maintainers for the Digitalocean sections are @jjasghar and TODO MORE.
+The main maintainers for the Digitalocean sections are @jjasghar and @h0lyalg0rithm.
 Please send CC them on pull requests.

 ## Installation